n8n-io/n8n-docs/docs/insight2/tutorial/multiworkspace.md

 - The administrator can manage [users and groups](/insight2/tutorial/manage-users-groups/) of each workspace
 - Applications and settings can not be shared between workspaces
-- A user authorised to login to Insight will not have access to all workspaces, Usesr should be invited or signed up to a workspace to log-in to it.
+- A user authorised to login to Insight² will not have access to all workspaces, Usesr should be invited or signed up to a workspace to log-in to it.

 ## Enabling Multi-Workspace